 If you are looking for online seed suppliers, you can see my post with a great list of online seed sources HERE!

 I went a little crazy on tomatoes this year, but look how fun these varieties are!

 - Amish Paste

 - Plus Pink Brandywines I saved last year (not pictured)

-You probably just want to know how to plant seeds under lights (who cares how many seed packs this crazy tomato lady bought right?).
-On to it.
+Okay, so you probably just want to know how to plant seeds under lights (who cares how many seed packs this crazy tomato lady bought right?).